linkedin/cruise-control/docs/wiki/Troubleshooting.md

 #### Resolution

 This error means that self-healing tried to move some replicas from the given broker(s) but could not do so.
 One reason for this might be that the replication factor of the topic is greater than the number of available brokers in the cluster.
 E.g. if the number of brokers in the cluster were 3 and the RF for this topic was also 3 and one of the brokers went down, then Cruise Control won't be able to move the replica to a dead brokers from the broker being decommissioned.
-That is, self-healing won't work in that case and we would have to ensure that we have enough brokers in the cluster to be able to satisfy the replication factor for the given partition.
+That is, self-healing won't work in that case and we would have to ensure that we have enough brokers in the cluster to be able to satisfy the replication factor for the given partition at all times.

 Another solution might be to reduce the replication factor for the topic but this should not be done without proper consideration.